osilander/bacterial-genomics-intro/ngs-qc/index.rst

 ..
 NOTE::

    You will encounter some **To-do** sections at times.
-Write the solutions and answers into a text-file.
+Write the solutions and answers into a text-file, with the laboratory sections and dates noted for all entries.
+At the end of the Semester, you will need to submit this file for marking.

 Overview